-Ernest Hemingway is the inspiration, not the creator, of the Hemingway Daiquiri, also sometimes called the Papa Doble.
-Hemingway's request for a Daiquiri made with no sugar and double the booze created an unbalanced drink, which bartenders eventually corrected through the addition of maraschino liqueur and grapefruit juice.
+The Hemingway Daiquiri cocktail is inspired, not created, by Ernest Hemingway.
+This classic rum cocktail is sometimes called the Papa Doble, after the author.
+Hemingway's original request for a Daiquiri made with no sugar and double the booze created an unbalanced drink, which bartenders eventually corrected through the addition of maraschino liqueur and grapefruit juice.

 To reinstate some of Hemingway's influence, this variation on the standard recipe is served over crushed ice, as the earliest Daiquiris were.